Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 });
 {% endhighlight %}

-For our apartment icon, lets set up a alias name of 'coporation'.
+For our apartment icon, lets set up a alias name of 'building'.
 So that we can use the component like so
 {% highlight html %}
-<svg-icon icon-alias="'coporation'"><svg-icon>
+<svg-icon icon-alias="'building'"><svg-icon>
 {% endhighlight %}

 We need to write some extra javascript in our controller to get this working, so far our controller has been empty.
-First we want to create a 'alias' constant object, the holds our alias/icon name assiociations
+First we want to create a 'alias' object, the holds our alias/icon name associations.

 {% highlight javascript %}
 function svgIconController() {
 	const ctrl = this;

 	const aliases = {
-		corporation: 'apartment',
+		building: 'apartment',
 		...
 	};
 }
 {% endhighlight %}

-Now that we have a string that does not directly assiocate with a symbol in our svgs defs, we want to make sure that we translate input string to a string that is actually assiosiated with a symbol.
+Now that we have a string that does not directly associate with a symbol in our svg, we want to make sure that we translate input to a string that is actually associated with a symbol.

 Lets change the template so it is not directly using our 'iconName' binding
 {% highlight javascript %}